Crawford United Corporation Announces Appointment of CFO

-/EIN News/ -- CLEVELAND, Ohio, April 04, 2023 (GLOBE NEWSWIRE) -- Crawford United Corporation (OTC: CRAWA), a growth-oriented holding company serving diverse markets, today announced the appointment of Jeff Salay as Vice President and Chief Financial Officer effective May 1, 2023.
+CLEVELAND, Ohio, April 04, 2023 (GLOBE NEWSWIRE) -- Crawford United Corporation CRAWA, a growth-oriented holding company serving diverse markets, today announced the appointment of Jeff Salay as Vice President and Chief Financial Officer effective May 1, 2023.

 Mr. Salay joins Crawford United from Diebold Nixdorf, Incorporated, where he served as Chief Accounting Officer.
 Prior to that, he was Senior Assurance Manager with Ernst & Young LLP.
 Mr. Salay began his career with KPMG LLP.
 He is a licensed Certified Public Accountant in Ohio and is a graduate of Ohio Northern University.